The Singer Reimagined Track1 Chronograph, The Classic Sports Chronograph Reinvented

 Must see!
 The Singer Reimagined Track1 is the type of watch that makes you stop in your tracks.
 It’s beautiful, sharp, inspired and powered by a mind-blowing chronograph movement.
-Today, we’re taking a closer look at how Singer Reimagined is rebirthing the sport chronograph, elevating it to a whole new level – just like Singer Vehicle Design and his founder Rob Dickinson did with the iconic 911.
+Today, we’re taking a closer look at how Singer Reimagined is rebirthing the sports chronograph, elevating it to a whole new level – just like Singer Vehicle Design and his founder Rob Dickinson did with the iconic 911.

 Car guys are watch guys.
 It may sound like a cliché, but more often than not, there is a genuine connection behind this saying.
 So, when we learnt that the detail-obsessed maestros at Singer Vehicle Design were getting involved in a watch project, it naturally caught our attention.

 Driven by the vision and obsession of one man, Rob Dickinson, Singer Vehicle Design was founded in 2009 with the stated aim of restoring, reimagining and rebirthing the most spectacular air-cooled Porsche 911.
 To say the least, they’ve made it an art form.

 Now, through the creation of Singer Reimagined SA, Singer Vehicle Design enters the world of watchmaking, infusing its horological creations with the same trademark passion for cutting-edge design, a molecular-level of attention to detail and the rock-and-roll showmanship that characterizes the way it restores and rebirths early versions of the Porsche 911.